 - Mix the essential oil into your cup of Aloe Vera Gel.

 - Fire up the blender.
 Slowly pour the aloe vera gel into the blender as it whips.
 It’ll transform from a thick oil to a light and fluffy white lotion texture.
-The first time I did this I had to call my husband into the room to look- its for real lotion!!
+The first time I did this I had to call my husband into the room to look- it looks like a real lotion!!

 - That’s it!
 You’ve made your own DIY facial moisturizer!
 Store some in a small container for your vanity, and put extra in the fridge.
 Keep in mind that lotion has a shelf life.
 Don’t use anything that looks/smells/feels wrong.